Helping Your Child Cope

 Helping your children through this difficult period in their lives is of utmost importance; failure to assist as necessary may lead to hindered development as they grow up.
 It’s important to do whatever possible to help your children cope with the divorce.
 It’s okay to acknowledge how they are feeling; sadness is normal.
 However, they cannot let themselves remain this way forever.
 Take steps to help them adjust and express their feelings in healthy ways.

-Work with a Pasadena Custody Attorney
+Work with a Pasadena Attorney

-Custody issues can be incredibly sensitive for everyone involved, and because of this, it is important to work with a custody attorney who can guide you on how to best proceed throughout your case.
+Custody issues can be incredibly sensitive for everyone involved, and because of this, it is important to work with an attorney who can guide you on how to best proceed throughout your case.
 At Schweitzer Law Partners, your children’s best interests are our priority, and we want to do everything we can to help them live the best life possible.

 To schedule a consultation with a member of our team, call us at (626) 788-5225 or visit us online.